gaurav510610/Employee-Attrition-EDA-ML-PowerBI/README.md

 ## Machine Learning Summary

+Exploratory machine learning models were built to understand the feasibility of predicting employee attrition based on historical HR data

 ### Logistic Regression
 - Accuracy: ~77%
 - ROC-AUC: ~0.80
-- Strong recall for attrition cases (useful for identifying at-risk employees)
+- Demonstrated strong recall for attrition cases, making it useful for identifying employees at higher risk of leaving.

 ### Random Forest
 - Accuracy: ~85%
-- Identified key drivers such as Monthly Income, Age, Experience, Overtime, and Satisfaction levels
+- Highlighted important drivers such as Monthly Income, Age, Experience, Overtime, and Satisfaction levels.

 ---